khaytsus/gqrx-scan/README.md

   * --levelstop=0                   Do not pause to listen for signal
     * Note the requirement of the equal sign

+### Defaults vs Command Line

+There are options in the script which can be modified to set them as defaults but almost all options (such as signal detection level, scan pause time, etc) can be specified on the command line.

 ### Bookmarks file

 The CSV file that can be used for scanning pre-set channels is the same format as the gqrx-remote project (https://github.com/marmelo/gqrx-remote) uses, without any headers, with the columns being HZ,MODE,Name

 The CSV file path is defined in the file and should be updated for where your file is located.

 Example: